Mbed-TLS/mbedtls-test/resources/docker_files/README.md

 ## Listing images

-Built images on host machine can be viewed using command:
+Built images on host machine can be viewed using the command:
 ```sh
 sudo docker images
 ```